John-Okleberry/citizens-saved-counter/README.md

 ## Features

-A familiar Comic Book Character feel
+A familiar Comic Book Character feel</br>
 __Ability to:__
 - Track a count for a single day/period
 - Save daily counts over time to view progress